EXCLUSIVE-Staff at top U.S. farm research center file complaint alleging unsafe work conditions

 After the December flood, USDA managers asked employees to return to the building to begin the cleanup process even as the space - which houses labs that research pests, invasive species and water resources - remained littered with debris that independent testing showed contained asbestos and mold, according to internal emails and reports from outside contractors.

-The ARS spokesperson said the agency has committed $925,000 to restoring the flooded building and replacing damaged equipment, and that it has conducted mold remediation.
+The ARS spokesperson said the agency has committed $925,000 to the initial work of restoring the flooded building and replacing damaged equipment, and that it has conducted mold remediation.

+The USDA said that only essential staff are working in the affected building as repairs are underway.

+"ARS has taken immediate actions to remediate damage and continues to work closely with Occupational Safety and Health and facilities staff to ensure our facility complies with environmental and safety standards," it said.

 The issues at BARC illustrate the declining state of U.S. public agriculture research, which experts say threatens the country’s position as a leading agricultural innovator, even as farmers face unprecedented challenges from a changing climate.
 The USDA spokesperson confirmed that reduced funding was impacting scientific research.